laforge49/JActor2/README.md

 -----

 Messages are always passed asynchronously between reactors.
-Two-way messages are passed using the send method on the AsyncRequest class.
-And the two arguments to send are (1) the request to be invoked on the target reactor and (2) the callback to be executed on completion of that request.
+Two-way messages are passed using the send method on an AsyncRequestImpl object.
+And the two arguments to send are (1) the operation to be invoked on the target reactor and (2) the callback to be executed on completion of that operation.

 A request/response exchange between actors does not block.

-Let use say that a Start request in blade A is to send an Add1 request to blade B.
+Let use say that a Start operation in blade A is to send an Add1 operation to blade B.

 ```java